-- the SCN, root-knot, and reniform.
-Each of these has different alternate host crops that will affect the choice of a rotational crop. - It has become increasingly important that varieties with resistance from sources other than PI 88788 be used when available.
-Click here for more information about this.
+- Crop Rotation.
+The three nematodes of concern that affect soybeans in the Midsouth are the SCN, root-knot, and reniform.
+Each of these has different alternate host crops that will affect the choice of a rotational crop.
+Thus, a rotational cropping system should be planned according to the nematode species that is of major concern in order to avoid yield reductions. - It has become increasingly important that varieties with resistance from sources other than PI 88788 be used when available.
+Click here to access information about this.